Free Integral Calculus I: Introduction

 \begin{theorem}[Characterization of freeness in terms of Boolean cumulants] Let $(\alg{M},\varphi)$ be a tracial non-commutative probability space.
-Subalgebras $\alg{A}$ and $\alg{B}$ are free if and only if $\beta_{m}(a_1,a_2,\ldots,a_n)=0$ whenever $n>1$ and $a_j\in\alg{A}\cup\alg{B}$ for $j=1,2,\ldots,n$ with $a_1$ and $a_n$ coming from different subalgebras. \end{theorem} For a random walk interpretation of this characterization see Remark~\eqref{rem:quenell}.
+Subalgebras $\alg{A}$ and $\alg{B}$ are free if and only if $\beta_{m}(a_1,a_2,\ldots,a_n)=0$ whenever $n>1$ and $a_j\in\alg{A}\cup\alg{B}$ for $j=1,2,\ldots,n$ with $a_1$ and $a_n$ coming from different subalgebras. \end{theorem} For a random walk interpretation of this characterization see Remark~\ref{rem:quenell}.
 This property turns out to be the key to the efficient calculation of conditional expectations in free random variables.
 In particular, for free random variables $a_1,a_2,\ldots,a_n$ we determine the conditional expectation of the resolvent $(1-z P(a_1,a_2,\ldots,a_n))^{-1}$ of an arbitrary non-commutative polynomial $P(a_1,a_2,\dots,a_n)$ onto the subalgebra generated by some subset of the variables $a_1,a_2,\ldots,a_n$.
 To this end we employ the concept of linearizations, a method also used in \cite{BelinschiMaiSpeicherSubordination,HeltonMaiSpeicher:ApplicationsOfRealizations}; more precisely, given a linearization of the resolvent, we obtain a linearization of its conditional expectation.
 While our discussion is focused on non-commutative rational functions of the form $(1-z P(a_1,a_2,\ldots,a_n))^{-1}$ where $P$ is a polynomial, an example at the end of this paper shows that with some extra effort the methods are applicable to a wider class of rational functions.
+In subsequent work we will extend the method to conditionally free random variables \cite{LehnerSzpojankowski:freeint2}.

 The first step of our approach is based on a recurrence which can be summarized as a free integration formula.
 In the case of resolvents it naturally leads to a system of linear equations for the conditional expectation which can be turned into a linearization of the latter.
-The coefficients appearing in said linearization are certain generating functions of mixed Boolean cumulants of free random variables.
+The coefficients appearing in this linearization are certain generating functions of mixed Boolean cumulants of free random variables.

 For the sake of simplicity let us consider the case of non-commutative polynomials in two free random variables $X$ and $Y$.
 We start with a constructive proof of the well known fact that the conditional expectation of a polynomial in free random variables is a polynomial again, whose coefficients are obtained by evaluating a certain functional $\bbeta{Y}$ which depends on the Boolean cumulants of $X$ and $Y$.
 The proof is recursive and involves a certain derivation $\rdelta_{X}$ acting on non-commutative polynomials.
 For precise definitions we refer to Section \ref{sec:calcCond}. \begin{theorem}[Free integration formula] The conditional expectation of a non-commutative polynomial $P\in\IC\langle X,Y\rangle$ satisfies the identity